Fleckism/SecurityPlus/SecurityPlus/14D Implement  Secure Script Environments.md

 }

-#This ends the function declaration; the next statement calls it
+/#This ends the function declaration; the next statement calls it  Had to add /

 $greeting = 'Hello ' + $(Cat-Name('World',''))